ComfyUI Extension: Comfyui-SecNodes

 cd ComfyUI/models/sams

-# Download model using huggingface-cli
+# Download using huggingface-cli (recommended)

 huggingface-cli download OpenIXCLab/SeC-4B --local-dir SeC-4B